Rucaparib

 Rucaparib, sold under the brand name Rubraca, is a PARP inhibitor used as an anti-cancer agent.
 Rucaparib is a first-in-class pharmaceutical drug targeting the DNA repair enzyme poly-ADP ribose polymerase-1 (PARP-1).
 It is taken by mouth.

 The most common side effects include tiredness or weakness, nausea (feeling sick), increased levels of creatinine (which may indicate kidney problems) and liver enzymes in the blood (which may indicate liver damage), vomiting, anaemia (low red blood cell counts), decreased appetite, dysgeusia (taste disturbances), diarrhoea, thrombocytopenia (low levels of platelets) and abdominal pain (belly ache).

 Medical uses

 Rucaparib is indicated as monotherapy for the maintenance treatment of adults with platinum-sensitive relapsed high-grade epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in response (complete or partial) to platinum-based chemotherapy.

 In the United States, rucaparib is also indicated for the treatment of prostate cancer.
+In December 2025, rucaparib received regular approval in the US for the treatment of adults with a deleterious BRCA mutation (BRCAm) (germline and/or somatic)-associated metastatic castration-resistant prostate cancer (mCRPC) previously treated with an androgen receptor-directed therapy.

 Pharmacology

 Mechanism of action

 Rucaparib inhibits "the contraction of isolated vascular smooth muscle, including that from the tumours of cancer patients.
 It also reduces the migration of some cancer and normal cells in culture."

 As a PARP inhibitor, rucaparib is expected to be more effective in the 9% of pancreatic cancers with a BRCA mutation (BRCA1 or BRCA2).